DiscoverAtlanta.com homepage

 Celebrate Day of the Dead in Atlanta

-Catrinas and Catrines are an important part of the Día de Muertos festivities.
+Catrinas and catrines are an important part of Día de Muertos festivities.
 (Photo courtesy of Historic Oakland Foundation)

-Day of the Dead is one of Mexico’s largest celebrations honoring the life of those who have passed away.
-It’s an ancient Aztec custom that celebrates life where dead ancestors are the guests of honor.
+Day of the Dead is one of Mexico’s largest celebrations honoring those who have passed away.
+It’s an ancient Aztec custom that celebrates life during which dead ancestors are the guests of honor.
 It’s like a joyful family reunion.

-The Día de Muertos celebrations include music, colorful calaveras and calacas, sugar skulls, flowers and all the things that remind families of their ancestors.
-Vibrant altars are placed, folkloric dances are danced and traditional foods like “pan de muerto” are shared.
+Día de Muertos celebrations include music, colorful calaveras and calacas, sugar skulls, flowers and all the things that remind families of their ancestors.
+Vibrant altars are displayed, folkloric dances are danced and traditional foods like “pan de muerto” are shared.

 Despite being a Mexican tradition, the celebration takes place all over Latin America and the United States.
 Atlanta’s diverse communities share the tradition with friends and neighbors as an important piece of culture.

-Here you will find many opportunities to partake in the festivities.
+Here are opportunities to participate in the festivities.

 Day of the Dead at Oakland Cemetery